FREE Matching Grants Available

 To OBID Members For ADA Compliance / Storefront Barrier Removal

-In an effort to improve access for people with disabilities, the Oakland Business Improvement District continues to recruit interested business and property owners for FREE matching grants — up to $5,000 per storefront — to eliminate barriers at storefront entrances.
+In an effort to improve access for people with disabilities, the Oakland Business Improvement District continues to recruit interested business and property owners for FREE matching grants — up to $7,500 per storefront — to eliminate barriers at storefront entrances.
 Due to limited funding, OBID will respond to eligible applicants on a first come, first served basis — additional requirements will apply as well.
-This program ends December 31, 2017, so act now!
+Program deadline extended to March 31, 2019, so act now!

 Phone: 412.683.6243, ext.
 18